 Composer or conductor?
 Gustav Mahler's dilemma

-Isolated by anti-Semites at the beginning of the 20th century, Mahler took exile in the United States from 1906 and 1910 where he gave a series of concerts.
+Isolated by anti-Semites at the beginning of the 20th century, Gustav Mahler took exile in the United States from 1906 and 1910 where he gave a series of concerts.
 His conducting was held in great esteem during his lifetime; his composing, however, was only relatively successful.
 His symphonies and his Lieder with orchestra did, however, revolutionise the genres and were firmly anchored in post-Romantic sensibility.
 Excessively demanding, this tormented soul let Wagnerian drama into the symphony and composed “works of the world” where funeral marches, long adagios and suffering are omnipresent.

-Highly intelligent, Mahler’s music is imbued with resignation, literature, philosophy and the contemplation of nature.
+Highly intelligent, Gustav Mahler’s music is imbued with resignation, literature, philosophy and the contemplation of nature.
 His often-lengthy symphonies are vast meditations on death, resurrection and childhood.
 A grotesque dimension to his work playing on the sublime and sarcasm, at times shocked the public.
 Exhausted by the years spent in the United States, Mahler died aged fifty-one once he had returned to Vienna without ever having had time to teach.
 Bruno Walter and Arnold Schoenberg were the direct admirers of this last Romantic.